DinMo

 These lightweight hits contain functional information (timestamp, user-agent to deduce the type of browser and device used, source and current URL, etc.) and allow linking interactions with previous campaigns (based on gclid or dclid, for example).
 These pings are of different types and indicate the consent status, whether a conversion has occurred, and analytical information (page views and GA4 events).

-đź’ˇ Modeling behavior and conversions improve conversion tracking with more "accurate" reports and more efficient optimization of Google Ads campaigns, as algorithms have access to more representative performance data.
+đź’ˇ Modeling behaviour and conversions improve conversion tracking with more accurate reports and more efficient optimisation of Google Ads campaigns, as algorithms have access to more representative performance data.
 To leverage Consent Mode, we also recommend to use "Target CPA" or "Target ROAS" bidding strategies.

 How Consent Mode works